 Teach your kids the importance of study guides and studying in general.
 I would have them start working on study guides as early as third grade!
 This added structure will benefit your kid’s education and help them be a more well-rounded student!

-DON’T be afraid to ask for outside help
+DON’T be afraid to ask for outside help when homeschooling

 It is one thing when you are teaching your kids about shapes or basic multiplication, but if you’re planning to homeschool your kid until they graduate, chances are you will find yourself rusty on some of the material.
 When I began taking pre-calculus my senior year, my parents quickly realized that they were in over their heads.